spectrocloud/cluster-api-bootstrap-provider-microk8s/README.md

 **Note:** if you want to provide your own CA and/or the join token used to form a cluster you will need to create the respective secrets (`<cluster-name>-ca` and `<cluster-name>-jointoken`) before applying the cluster manifests.

+**Note:** the default cluster template for AWS ensures that the default security groups created by the AWS infrastructure provider are sufficient for the cluster to work as expected.
+For more complex scenarios, you might have to configure your own security groups and set the AWSCluster spec accordingly.
+For more details, refer to the [upstream AWS provider documentation](https://cluster-api-aws.sigs.k8s.io/topics/bring-your-own-aws-infrastructure.html#security-groups).

 #### OpenStack

 > *NOTE*: Ensure that you have properly deployed the OpenStack infrastructure provider prior to executing the commands below.
 See [Initialization for common providers](https://cluster-api.sigs.k8s.io/user/quick-start.html#initialization-for-common-providers)